 Outdoor Education Programs are an integral part of learning and plans are made to hold a camp every year if possible.
 These camps assist students with their ability to cope with the challenge and goals which outdoor education provide - mentally, physically and spiritually.

-In 2014 and 2013, the Secondary students completed the The Golfields Track in two stages.
-In the first year it was a trip from Daylesford to Castlemaine, and then in the second year it was a trip from Bendigo to Castlemaine with each section taking three days.
+The Golfields Track in two stages.
+In the first year, it was a trip from Daylesford to Castlemaine, and then in the second year it was a trip from Bendigo to Castlemaine with each section taking three days.
 This is quite an extensive track through bushlands with interesting views, old goldfields relics, and the opportunity to stretch yourself personally climbing up and down the hilly country of Central Victoria.
 A great opportunity for students to learn about their local area in an indepth manner.